jywu20/Notes/Linguistics/methodology/morphosyntax-points.md

 BLT Sec.
 3.10

-A complement clause is an argument in another clause.
+Roughly speaking, a complement clause is an argument in another clause.
 Some people call it both an NP and a sentence, though not all arguments are NPs and clauses themselves are not sentences.
 We *don't* name a clause describing a place or a time as a complement clause - a complement clause always represents a fact or an event.
 We should also note that the complement clause is NOT verb nominalization, though it's common that they involve similar morphological operations.
 For example, in English, we have a -ing complement clause variety:
 > John's playing the national anthem